jesutomorak/pioneer-p3dx-robot-navigation/README.md

 ## Running the code

-The two Java classes depend on the university-provided project environment,
+The two Java classes depend on the project environment,
 including:

 - `robot.Robot`